 Bay Trail, Brighton, VIC

-All information in this article is based off data collected with the RidePod BP bike monitoring system and the ATLYST online analytics dashboard.
+All information in this article is based on data collected with the RidePod BP bike monitoring system and the ATLYST online analytics dashboard.

 MetroCount works with local governments and road authorities globally to monitor road, cycleway, and pedestrian traffic for infrastructure design and road safety.